-My interest in the idea of nationalism had early roots: my parents emigrated to Canada in the mid-50s; Although they lived in Canada for over 50 years, they remained German citizens until they died.
-They defined themselves as immigrants living in a country that was not their own.
-When I moved to Germany in 2007, I thought I was returning home as a German.
-I had been told I was German my entire life.
-Even though I had all the necessary fittings (the language, the german parents), I soon realised I was not German at all.
+My interest in the idea of nationalism had early roots: my parents emigrated to Canada in the mid-50s; although they lived in Canada for over 50 years, they remained German citizens until they died.
+I had been told I was a German my entire life.
+So when I moved to Germany in 2007, I thought I was returning home.
+Even though I had all the necessary fittings (the language, passport, the german parents), I soon realised I was not German at all.
 I wanted to express nationalism through paint, and wondered if I would be able to depict German-ness in any meaningful way.